-- Report all cuts, scraps, wounds or skin lesions to coaching staff.
-Give all documentation from a health care provider regarding your injuries or wounds to coaching staff and the school nurse, especially if exclusion from sports has been advised. - Cover your wound.
+- Cover your wound.
 Keep any draining wound covered with clean, dry bandages.
-Follow your health care provider's instructions on proper wound care.
+Follow your healthcare provider's instructions on proper wound care.
 Pus from infected wounds can contain staph and MRSA.
 Discard bandages or tape with the regular trash. - Wash your hands.
 You, your family, and others in close contact should wash their hands frequently with soap and warm water or use an alcohol-based hand sanitizer, especially after changing the bandage or touching the infected wound. - Do not share personal items.
 Avoid sharing personal items such as towels, washcloths, razors, clothing, or sports equipment that may have had contact with the infected wound or bandage.
 Wash soiled sheets, towels, and clothes with water and laundry detergent.
-Drying clothes in a hot dryer, rather than air-drying, also helps kill bacteria in clothes. - If a sore or cut becomes red, oozes, causes pain, or is not healing, consult a health care provider. - Do not insist on antibiotics for treating colds or other viral infections.
+Drying clothes in a hot dryer, rather than air-drying, also helps kill bacteria in clothes. - If a sore or cut becomes red, oozes, causes pain, or is not healing, seek medical attention. - Do not insist on antibiotics for treating colds or other viral infections.